Human Resource Services

 Qualifying Reasons

-• Your own serious health condition (i.e. illness, injury, impairment, or physical/psychiatric condition) that makes you unable to perform the essential functions of your job.
+• Your own serious health condition (e.g. illness, injury, impairment, or physical/psychiatric condition) that makes you unable to perform the essential functions of your job.
 Mental health conditions may also qualify as serious health conditions under the FMLA.

 • The birth of a child and/or to bond with your healthy newborn child.